NhanPhamThanh-IT/Voice-Search-Engine/README.md

 ## Frontend

 ### Description
-The frontend provides a user interface for interacting with the NLP-FINAL application.
+The frontend provides a user interface for interacting with the Voice-Search-Engine application.
 It allows users to upload audio files and view the processed text content.

 ### Installation
 To install the frontend dependencies, navigate to the `frontend` directory and run: